Pere Marquette Railway: Routes and current disposition

+Historic photographs

 Car ferries

-The Pere Marquette operated a number of rail car ferries on the Detroit and St. Clair Rivers and on Lake Erie and Lake Michigan.
-The PM's fleet of car ferries, which operated on Lake Michigan from Ludington, Michigan to Milwaukee, Kewaunee, and Manitowoc, Wisconsin (see SS Badger), were an important transportation link avoiding the terminal and interchange delays around the southern tip of Lake Michigan and through Chicago.
+The Pere Marquette operated a number of rail car ferries on the Detroit and St. Clair rivers and on Lake Erie and Lake Michigan.
+The PM's fleet of car ferries, which operated on Lake Michigan from Ludington, Michigan, to Milwaukee, Kewaunee, and Manitowoc, Wisconsin (see SS Badger), were an important transportation link avoiding the terminal and interchange delays around the southern tip of Lake Michigan and through Chicago.
 Their superintendent for over 30 years was William L. Mercereau.

 Pere Marquette 18

-On September 10, 1910, Pere Marquette No. 18 was bound for Milwaukee, Wisconsin, from Ludington, Michigan, with a load of 29 railroad freight cars and 62 people on board.
+On September 10, 1910, the SS Pere Marquette No. 18 was bound for Milwaukee from Ludington, Michigan, with a load of 29 railroad freight cars and 62 people on board.
 Near midnight, the vessel began to take on massive amounts of water.
-The captain dumped nine railroad cars into Lake Michigan, but this was no use—the ship was going down.
-The Pere Marquette 17, traveling nearby, picked up the distress call and sped to assist the foundering vessel.
-Soon after she arrived and she could come alongside, the Pere Marquette 18 sank with the loss of 28 lives; there were 33 survivors.
+The captain dumped nine railroad cars into Lake Michigan in a failed attempt to prevent the ship from sinking.
+The SS Pere Marquette 17, traveling nearby, picked up the distress call and sped to assist the distressed vessel.
+Shortly after SS Pere Marquette 17 arrived, the Pere Marquette 18 sank, resulting in the loss of 29 out of 62 total people on board.

-The wreck was not found until July 23, 2020.
+The location of the wreck was unknown until July 23, 2020, when shipwreck hunters Ken Merryman and Jerry Eliason confirmed the location using sonar and drop cameras at a depth of approximately 500 feet (152 meters).